- the information identifying you that we collect;

-We will contact you (including by email) with information about our products, services and offers which either you request, or which we believe you may be interested in (including through newsletters, alerts, and reminders about recurring events), unless you have told us that you don’t want to receive these message, or, otherwise, if it is in our legitimate interests, for business development and marketing purposes.
-From time to time we will send you service-related emails, such as a welcome email when you register for certain Site offerings.
+We will contact you (including by email) with information about our products, services and offers which either you request, or which we believe you may be interested in (including through newsletters, alerts, and reminders about recurring events), unless you have told us that you don’t want to receive these messages, or, otherwise, if it is in our legitimate interests, for business development and marketing purposes.
+From time to time, we will send you service-related emails, such as a welcome email when you register for certain Site offerings.

-If you provide us personal information when you communicate with us (including in person, by phone, or via email) this information may be shared with a Business Partner Services or technical representative, employee, or expert that is most likely to be able to address your inquiry.
+If you provide us personal information when you communicate with us (including in person, by phone, or via email) this information may be shared with our Business Partner Services or a technical representative, employee, or expert that is most likely to be able to address your inquiry.
 This information will be used only for the purpose of responding to your inquiry.